peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  Returns an arbitrary-precision decimal number with the same value as this object but with the sign reversed.  <b>Parameters:</b>

  * <i>context</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.

 <b>Return Value:</b>